sushiswap/sushi-docs/docs/Developers/Furo/Overview.md

 And the best part... it's all on top of the BentoBox!

 Below you will find additional details on the two core contracts used in Furo, `FuroStream` and `FuroVesting`, as well as the interfaces used in each.
-As always, if you still have any further comments / questions - hit our ninjas up in the Discord and they'd be glad to help out!
+As always, if you still have any further comments / questions - hit our Samurais up in the Discord and they'd be glad to help out!